SriSatyaLokesh/some-app-for-whatsapp/notebooks/UI/README.md

 We do have 3 types of messages -
   1. Messages
     - Message sent by the user.
     - This message was deleted.
   2. Actions
     - Someone created this group.
     - Someone updated profile picture.
     - Someone changed their phone number from x to y.
     - Someone left from the group.
     - Someone removed x person from the group.
     - Someone deleted Profile picture
     - Someone changed group description.
     - Messages in this chat are end-to-end encrypted (once in a chat).
   3. Media
-    - images
+    - Images
     - GIFs
     - Videos
     - Stickers